Devin Cochran: Cincinnati Bengals

 Although projected to be selected in the later rounds of the 2022 NFL draft, Cochran ended up going unselected.
 Following the draft, he signed with the Cincinnati Bengals as an undrafted free agent.
-He was released at the final roster cuts, on August 30, 2022.
+Cochran was released at the final roster cuts, on August 30, 2022.
 He was re-signed to the team's practice squad the following day.
-After having spent the entire season on the practice squad, he signed a reserve/future contract with the Bengals in January 2023.
-He was placed on the reserve/physically unable to perform (PUP) list on July 23, 2023, and then on the injured reserve list on July 30, 2023.
-He returned in 2024 but was released on August 27, 2024, then being re-signed to the practice squad on August 28.
+After having spent the entire season on the practice squad, Cochrane signed a reserve/future contract with the Bengals on January 23, 2023.
+He was placed on the reserve/physically unable to perform (PUP) list on July 23, and then on injured reserve on July 30.

+Cochrane was released by Cincinnati on August 27, 2024, and subsequently re-signed with the team on a practice agreement the following day.
 He was elevated to the active roster for the team's Week 9 game against the Las Vegas Raiders and made his NFL debut in the game.
-He was signed to the active roster on November 29.
+Cochrane was signed to the active roster on November 29.

-On August 26, 2025, Cochran was waived by the Bengals as part of final roster cuts and was re-signed to the practice squad the next day, but released the following day.
+On August 26, 2025, Cochran was waived by the Bengals as part of final roster cuts; he was re-signed to the team's practice squad the next day, but was released the following day.

 Detroit Lions

-On September 9, 2025, Cochran was signed to the Detroit Lions practice squad.
+On September 9, 2025, Cochran was signed to the Detroit Lions' practice squad.
+He signed a reserve/future contract with Detroit on January 5, 2026.

+On August 30, 2026, Cochran was waived by the Lions as part of final roster cuts and re-signed to the practice squad.